 To put it another way, Leonardo da Vinci, according to author Walter Isaacson, understood that the actions of the body represent the emotions of the mind.

+Therefore, If we want to create those wonderful emotions that we call love and trust, we must do the action first.
 It’s important to understand that Leaning affects us the same way.
 We learn to trust and love ourselves when we stay in our strong position, making us more confident to jump into life.

 So Leaners, stay in your strong position, with both arms reaching out.
 Because, only Leaners produce Leaners.